buttonwoodcx/bcx-expression-evaluator/README.md

     evaluate('a=1', {a:0}, null, {rejectAssignment: true}); // throws error

-## Difference from real Javascript expression
+## Difference from real JavaScript expression
-bcx-expression looks like Javascript expression, but there are some difference.
+bcx-expression looks like JavaScript expression, but there are some difference.

 ### wrong reference results undefined instead of error